From Google to Apple

 I can’t say enough good things about Shortcuts.
 It is the most power-user-friendly thing about iOS and goes against all expectations I had around Apple and power users.
 For life automation, I prefer it to shell scripts.

-As one example, I like to write in an app called iA Writer.
-I use Shortcuts to automatically commit and push my writing to this website daily.
-Because iA Writer stores files in iCloud, and another app called Working Copy can interact with Git repositories, Shortcuts lets me glue them together:
+As one example, when I wrote in the iA Writer mobile app I would use Shortcuts to automatically commit and push my writing to twos.dev daily.
+Because iA Writer stores files in iCloud, and another iOS app called Working Copy can interact with Git repositories, Shortcuts lets me glue them together:

-- (Working Copy) Write contents of folder to
+3. (Working Copy) Write contents of folder to ./src/warm in twos.dev

-with message “Automatic commit by iA Writer sync job” - (Working Copy) Push
+5. (Working Copy) Commit twos.dev with message “Automatic commit by iA Writer sync job”

 I’m a software engineer and am comfortable coding, but the fact that I could do all this without any was impressive.
 It’s also fun to say that my phone is a vital part of my CI/CD pipeline.